 The DBPR publishes a booklet called the Candidate Information Booklet.
 There is a lot of useful information in that booklet.
 The most important thing I’ve found is that it tells you exactly what is on the state exam!
 That’s right.
 On page 4-6, there is a syllabus of what is on the exam and how many questions there are about each topic.

-I teach from Florida Real Estate Principles, Practices, and Law by Linda Crawford so that’s what I’m referencing.
+I teach from Florida Real Estate Principles, Practices, and Law so that’s what I’m referencing.
 If you used a different book in your class, check out pages 4-6 of the Candidate Information Booklet.

 In Florida Real Estate Principles, Practices, and Law, here is the number of questions from each chapter:

 Chapter 1 – The Real Estate Business (1 question)

 Chapter 2 – Real Estate License Law and Qualifications (6 questions)

 Chapter 3 – Real Estate License Law and Commission Rules (2 questions)

 Chapter 4 – Authorized Relationships, Duties and Disclosure (7 questions)

 Chapter 5 – Real Estate Brokerage Activities and Procedures (12 questions)